Store Hours

 Should I use peat moss starters or coir starters?

-Seed starters, full of nutrients in pots or pellets, work for new and experienced gardeners.
+Seed starters, full of nutrients in convenient pots or pellets, work for new and experienced gardeners.
 You don't have to use these starters if you're planting in soil, but you may want to.
-Starting seeds in peat pots works best for delicately rooted plants like cucumbers and eggplant, as well as flowers that need acidic soil.
+Starting seeds in peat pots works best for delicately rooted plants like cucumbers and eggplant, as well as flowers that require an acidic pH.
 Some people prefer coir starters instead, as they have a neutral pH.
 Check what type of soil your plants need to help narrow it down, and chat with a garden center associate if you need more info.

 Plant Hardiness Zones Explained

-The first thing to learn when planting spring flowers, vegetables, and other seeds is your planting zone.
+The first thing to learn when planting veggies, spring flowers, and other seeds is your planting zone.
 Every location in the U.S. and its territories is sorted into blocks by climate.
-Find your zone on the USDA plant hardiness zone map and learn when to plant seeds.
+Find your zone on the USDA zone map and learn when to plant seeds.

 Gardening in Your Growing Zone

 Much of the Great Plains and Upper Midwest is in Zones 3 through 5.
-Your best bets for veggies will be root vegetables like beets and carrots, leafy greens including lettuce, and cruciferous veggies like broccoli and kale.
+Your best bets for veggies will be root vegetables like beets and carrots, leafy greens including lettuce, and cruciferous veggies like cabbage and kale.
 You can try squash, too.
-If you plant outside, prepare to cover outdoor sprouts when late frost is forecast.
-Planting dates are similar to Zone 4, that is to say, the target is mid-March through May 1st, depending on whether you’re starting your seeds indoors or directly sowing them into your garden.
+If you plant outside, prepare to cover outdoor plants when late frost is forecast.
+Planting dates are similar to Zone 4, that is to say, the target is mid-March through May 1st, depending on whether you're starting your seeds indoors or directly sowing them into your garden.

 The state of Kansas and slightly north of the state line is in Zone 6, so planting can begin earlier there than farther north.
-The outdoor growing season doesn’t kick off until mid-March or even April, although you can start some veggies by seed halfway through February.
-Tomatoes, peppers, cucumbers, squash, onions, and other classic garden crops will do well in this region, and most of them can get an early jump on growing indoors before spring really moves in.
+The outdoor growing season doesn't kick off until mid-March or even April, although you can start some veggies by seed halfway through February.
+Tomatoes, peppers, cucumbers, squash, onions, and other classic garden crops will thrive in this region, and most of them can get an early jump on growing indoors before spring really moves in.

 Start Seeds Indoors

 Measure your finger to use it as a ruler.
 In general, you'll plant 3–5 seeds, then press them into the soil to the depth you need with your finger.
 Mark where you planted the seeds with a plant tag or toothpick.
+That way, you'll know where your seeds should pop up, and you can be sure they're not weeds.
 Otherwise, it'll be a surprise when the sprouts push out of the soil.

 Sprouts

 When your seeds have sprouted but aren't ready to go outside yet, you can still prepare them for outdoor life.
-These micro-seedlings are fragile — only an inch or so high, with the tiniest seedling leaf or two — but they're resilient.
-Seedlings don't get all this pampering in nature, so they can handle more than you think.
+These inch-tall micro-seedlings are fragile but resilient.
+Seedlings don't get all this pampering in nature when they volunteer and grow wherever, so they can handle more than you think.
 However, don't go overboard, as your sprouts are still babies.
-You can even use an oscillating fan on low to mimic the wind and strengthen their stems.
+You can even use an oscillating floor fan on low to mimic the wind and strengthen their stems.

 Harden Your Seedlings